raku-community-modules/Proxee/README.md

     say $squarer; # OUTPUT: «121␤»
 ```

+Attempting to use both `:PROXEE` and `:STORE` arguments at the same time
+will throw `Proxee::X::CannotProxeeStore` exception.

 ### A Callable

 You can also pass a single codeblock as an argument.
 It will be evaluated